monoganog/forecasty/README.md

 - `script.js` — app logic, persistence, regression and chart drawing.
 - `style.css` — minimal styles.

-How to run

-Open `index.html` in any modern browser (double-click or use a local static server).

 Notes

 - Data is stored in your browser's localStorage under key `forecasty-data`.
-- Forecast is a basic linear trend on time; it is intentionally simple.
-For serious forecasting use statistical packages or server-side models.
+- Forecasty is a basic linear trend on time; it is intentionally simple.

 License